gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

 - Enhanced upgrades with pre/post flight checks.
 - UCR.
 - Scale and performance limits.

-## Health Checks
-- Node and Cluster health checks.
-  Write your own custom health checks or use the predefined checks to access and use information about your cluster, including available ports, Mesos agent status, and IP detect script validation.
-[View the documentation](/docs/1.10/installing/custom/node-cluster-health-check.md).

 ## CLI
 - Multi-cluster support.
 [View the documentation](/docs/1.10/cli/multi-cluster-cli/).